Shag (tobacco): Netherlands

 Shag tobacco has always had a high market-share in the Dutch tobacco-market, although it is declining.
 In 1989 some 53% of the combined shag and cigarette market was for shag-tobacco while in 2010 it was about 42%.
-Smoking shag is cheaper than smoking ready-made cigarettes.
-The price of a standard pouch tobacco (originally 50 grams, now often 42.5 grams) is about the same as a packet of cigarettes.
-As the average self-rolled cigarette will contain less than one gram of tobacco often 50 or more cigarettes are rolled from a pouch for nearly the same price as 19 or 20 ready-made cigarettes, though not accounting for the cost of rolling paper and filters.

 Besides the hand rolled cigarette using brands like Drum, Samson or Van Nelle, many people also smoke homemade cigarettes: with the help of a special tool they fill empty tubes with tobacco.
 The longer pieces of tobacco used for shag are not ideal for this use.
 For these smokers many (smaller) tobacco companies sell tobacco that resembles the type that is used for cigarettes: it is cut in much smaller pieces and is also "drier" than the normal shag.
 This "home cigarette" tobacco comes in packs or drums of 200 gram.
 Although the same tobacco-firms produce both shag as well as this "cigarette" tobacco it isn't sold under the name of their major brand-names.